Breeze/northwind-demo/STEPS-Server-Core2.md

 _You can see the configured ports in NorthwindServer\Properties\launchSettings.json_

-Now you should get a JSON result containing all the rows from the Customers table in the NorthwindCore database:
+Now you should get a JSON result containing all the rows from the Customers table in the Northwind database:
 ```
 [
   {